aaronaddleman/aaronaddleman-academic/content/project/k8-on-rpi/index.md

 ### cloning

 This step is for closing the SD cards to the other 3 Raspberry Pis.
 Now that we have our SSH key to connect to each one, we are ready to boot up each node and have them ready to recevie further configuration.
-To clone the SD cards, I found two options:
+After you are done with all of the changes you are ready to clone the SD cards, I tried using VirtualBox, but after some painful hours of trying to attach my SD card reader and having 0 success, I found two options:

 1. use the tool `dd` which is pretty slow and works
 2. or use `CloneZilla` which required me to pay a subscription for Parallels Desktop (about \$49.99 for 1 year)